Role profiles

 - Delete role profiles

-- Add images to role profile
+- Add images to the role profile